2 Peter 3:1

 For when they maintain this, it escapes their notice that by the word of God the heavens existed long ago and the earth was formed out of water and by water,

 (a) It escapes their notice.
-Those who mock seem to forget that the same God who spoke the universe into existence also spoke about judgment and destruction (see 2 Pet.
+The mockers seem to forget that the same God who spoke the universe into existence also spoke about judgment and destruction (see 2 Pet.
 3:7).
-We would do well to heed God’s word.
+We would do well to heed what God has said.

 2 Peter 3:6

 through which the world at that time was destroyed, being flooded with water.

 Flooded.
 What God made with a word he destroyed with a word (Gen. 6:17).